Ticketing Software Comparison: Pricing, Fees & Features

 Conclusion

 When comparing ticketing software, consider your total cost of ownership (platform fees + processing + monthly costs), customization needs, and feature requirements.
-For festivals and mid-size events that value brand control, transparent pricing, and advanced features like mobile apps and music integrations, Dionysus offers a compelling alternative to consumer-focused platforms.
+For festivals and mid-size events, the strongest differentiator is often a unified system: one platform for ticketing, scheduling, submissions, mobile apps, analytics, and embeds—with real-time sync across all surfaces.
+Dionysus offers this unified approach with transparent pricing, festival-grade schedule management, and white-label mobile apps that update content without store resubmission.

 Remember: The cheapest platform isn't always the best value.
 Factor in hidden fees, customization limitations, and the long-term cost of switching platforms if your needs outgrow your initial choice.